A history of

 A grocery basket required wheelbarrows of cash.
 The bolivar has been re-denominated multiple times - dropping zeros to make the numbers easier to handle - without addressing the underlying issuance.
 Each re-denomination was followed by more inflation.

 Venezuela is also a leading data point for Bitcoin and stablecoin adoption.
-Per-capita usage of both has been among the highest in the world during the inflation [VERIFY Chainalysis Geography of Crypto reports].
+Per-capita usage of both has been among the highest in the world during the inflation.
 When the local currency becomes unusable, people choose alternatives - any alternative.
 The order of preference observed in Venezuela: U.S. dollars, then stablecoins, then Bitcoin, then foreign-currency black markets, then barter.

 Different empires, different centuries, different commodities.
 The mechanism is identical.
 Every documented currency collapse has followed roughly the same sequence.